Art has an amazing duality; it is deeply personal but at the same time can inspire and engage entire communities.

 For painter and sculptor Lin Evola, news reports of children killed by gun violence were deeply personal and sparked a desire to use her art to open everyone’s eyes to the wider violence that plagues our society.
 In her resulting Peace Angels Project, Evola created incredible sculptures of angels to represent finding “common ground when we disagree, rather than taking up arms against one another.”

 The angelic beauty of sculptures is juxtaposed with their medium- metal.
 But not just any metal.
-Evola uses metal shredded and melted down by Sims Metal Management, a global leader in metal and electronics recycling and an emerging leader in municipal recycling and renewable energy.
+Evola uses metal shredded and melted down by Sims Metals, a global leader in metal and electronics recycling and an emerging leader in municipal recycling and renewable energy.
 The metal used in her art originates from weapons, including guns, knives, decommissioned nuclear stainless steel and land mines.

 The seed for the Peace sculptures was planted in the 1990s in California, where she was living.
 Evola pondered how she could use the power of art to convey the challenge of keeping our children alive in a world where violence is so prevalent.

 After two years of exploring and developing the idea she turned to sculpture as the medium that best fit the spiritual story, one that could, “harness the power of art, making it contemporary and giving it the power to lift people up and transform their thinking.”

 The project’s first work, the Renaissance Peace Angel, was created in 1997 from bronze with the plaque created from decommissioned nuclear and gun metal.
 In 2001 it was moved to New York’s Ground Zero, where it served as a beacon of hope for the workers labouring in the grey, acrid haze of the World Trade Center ruins.